 Reimbursement for in-state lodging expenses incurred while in travel status during the fourth quarter shall not exceed 90% of the rate established by the United States General Services Administration (GSA) for North Dakota, plus applicable state or local taxes on lodging.
-For travel on or after October 1, 2018, the GSA rate for lodging in North Dakota is $94, therefore the maximum amount that can be claimed is $84.60 plus applicable taxes ($94 x 90% = $84.60).
+For travel on or after October 1, 2018, the GSA rate for lodging in North Dakota is $94, therefore the maximum amount that can be claimed is $84.60 plus applicable taxes.
+For travel on or after October 1, 2019, the GSA rate for lodging in North Dakota is $96, therefore the maximum amount that can be claimed is $86.40 plus applicable taxes ($96 x 90% = $86.40).

 The GSA will update their rates periodically during the biennium and the allowable lodging reimbursement will also change at that time.
 Note: Williston will no longer be considered an exception beginning October 1, 2018.
 To verify current U.S. GSA rates, visit U.S. General Services Administration (GSA) Domestic Per Diem Rates

 Out-of-state lodging expenses shall be reimbursed at actual expense.